Compare Keebo vs SELECT

 | Pricing | Pay-as-you-go or enterprise subscription | ~4% of Snowflake spend (min ~$1.5K/month) |

-| Best for | – Data engineering and platform teams – Teams that want true automation and performance-aware optimization | – FinOps teams – Cost visibility and attribution – Teams that prefer human approval workflows |
+| Best for | – Data engineering and platform teams – Improving engineering productivity through automation – Eliminating manual warehouse tuning – Reducing compute waste automatically – Maintaining performance while controlling costs | – FinOps teams – Gaining deeper visibility into data cloud costs – Identifying optimization opportunities before making infrastructure changes – Teams that prefer human approval workflows |

 | Capability | Keebo | SELECT |